MokahalA/MealGenie/README.md

 ## About

-Generative AI application built using Django that does the following:
+MealGenie is a generative AI application built using Django & Llama 3.2 that does the following:
 - suggests recipes and meal plans based on user dietary preferences and restrictions.
 - tracks the user's pantry inventory to make more personalized suggestions based on upcoming expiry dates.